- When can I study overseas?

 I am studying the Bachelor of Languages or the Bachelor of Languages and International Business – what do I do?

-The School of Arts has its own procedures and deadlines for approving students for exchanges involving OSLS units.
+The School has its own procedures and deadlines for approving students for exchanges involving OSLS units.
 Please check the School's website for the relevant academic staff member for details on applying for these programs.

 If you are studying the Bachelor of Languages and International Business degree, you will need to consult your course coordinator and also the unit coordinator for details about your Overseas Work Placement (OSWP).